Wayne Maunder: Three television series

-From September 6 to December 27, 1967, Maunder starred as 28-year-old George Armstrong Custer during the time that Custer was stationed in the American West on the series Custer.
+From September 6 to December 27, 1967, Maunder starred as 28-year-old George Armstrong Custer in the series Custer set during the time that Custer was stationed in the American West.

 Maunder's next series was Lancer, with co-stars Andrew Duggan, James Stacy, and Paul Brinegar.
 Lancer ran from 1968 to 1970, with an additional rebroadcast cycle in Summer 1971.

 Maunder's last regular series, Chase, is a 23-episode drama about an undercover police unit which aired on NBC during the 1973–1974 television season, co-starring Mitchell Ryan as Chase Reddick and Reid Smith as officer Norm Hamilton.
 Maunder played the role of police Sergeant Sam MacCray, one of whose duties was to handle the police dog named "Fuzz".
 A Jack Webb production, Chase was created by Stephen J. Cannell.

 Early years and actor's training

-Maunder was born in Four Falls in the Canadian province of New Brunswick, but was reared, along with four siblings, in Bangor, Maine, where he moved when he was four years old, and which he considered to be his hometown.
+Maunder was born in Four Falls in the Canadian province of New Brunswick, but was reared, along with four siblings, in Bangor, Maine, where his family moved when he was four years old and which he considered to be his hometown.
 His mother was Lydia Maunder (1913–1980).

 Maunder graduated in 1957 from Bangor High School, where he played football and baseball.

-He attempted to enter Major League Baseball but failed in tryouts with the Milwaukee Braves, San Francisco Giants, and Pittsburgh Pirates.

-Maunder then spent a few years in the United States Naval Reserve and went on a training mission on the aircraft carrier the USS Leyte.

 He studied English literature plus drama at El Camino College Compton Center, then known as Compton Junior College in Compton, California.
 He participated in an amateur play and began a career in acting.

-He headed to Broadway and studied in 1961 under Stella Adler during the day and waited tables at Grand Central Station in the evenings.
-He participated in stock companies and acted in productions of Hamlet, Othello, and Much Ado About Nothing with the American Shakespeare Company on Long Island.

-In 1965, while acting in a role in The Knack at the Red Barn Theater on Long Island, at a salary of $100 per week plus room and board, Maunder signed a contract with a management agency.

 Maunder made his first screen appearance on February 4, 1967, as Michael Duquesne in "Race for a Rainbow", an episode of The Monroes, starring Michael Anderson, Jr., and Barbara Hershey.
-Maunder was credited as James Wilder on The Monroes but decided thereafter to return to his own name.
+Maunder was credited as "James Wilder" on The Monroes, but decided thereafter to return to his own name.